shivansh4/shivansh4/README.md

 - 👋 Hi, I’m @shivansh
 - 👀 I’m interested in developnig full stack applications
 - 🌱 I’m currently learning everything :)
-- 💞️ I’m looking to contibute more on open source projects
+- 💞️ I’m looking to contribute more on open source projects

 <!---
 shivansh4/shivansh4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.